engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 For example, price is a state variable.

-● Can be set as constants;
+### Constant Variables

 To declare a constant, so a special variable whose value cannot be changed, use the constant keyword.

-I declared another state variable called location of type string that is constant.
+I declared another state variable called *location* of type string that is constant.
 We suppose that the location of the property cannot change.
 It's mandatory to specify the value of the constant when declaring it.
 If you omit the value, you'll get a compiler error.
 This is an error: uninitialized constant variable.

+### Undefined or null values do not exist

 In Solidity, the concept of undefined or null values does not exist!
 When you declare new variables, they always have a default value depending on their type.
 For example, the default value of an int variable is zero.

 **Not:**

-If you try to change the value of a variable after you declare it, you'll get an error, for example, writing price=100 it's not permitted in Solidity.
+If you try to change the value of a variable **after you declare it**, you'll get an error, for example, writing `price=100` it's not permitted in Solidity.
 There is a compilation error.

 ```js
 contract Property {